hortonworks-gallery/iotdemo-service/README.md

 - If installed, open Zeppelin via view or http://sandbox.hortonworks.com:9995

-- Open the "IoT Data Analysis" notebook
+- Open the "IoT Data Analysis" notebook and execute the cells one by one to:
+  - answer business users questions
+  - build a regression model to predict violations

 ![Image](../master/screenshots/zeppelin-iot-notebook.png?raw=true)